Live unlimited with sickle cell disease (SCD)

 Shirley (age 69) and Terry (age 31) live with sickle cell disease.
 Shirley is a Novo Nordisk consultant

-Real patient stories and support from members living their truth.
+Real people stories and support from the community.

 for community support because your diagnosis doesn’t define you.